jogren/safe-space-fe/README.md

-# README
 # SafeSpace

-Safe Space is a disaster relief app that is used to check in disaster survivors, and keep an up-to-date status of the disaster relief center (number of people at the center, inventory of supplies, and list of top necessities, for example water, blankets, food, etc.)
+Safe Space is a disaster relief app that is used to check in disaster survivors, and keep an up-to-date status of the disaster relief center (number of people at the center, inventory of supplies, and list of top necessities, for example water, blankets, food, etc.) All information is published to a donations UI which tells a user what items are most in need at each relief center.

 ## Production & Codebase